 - Pharmacokinetics, pharmacodynamics, safety and tolerance evaluated in several preclinical studies and multiple phase 1 trials

 - Good inner ear exposure after systemic administration in preclinical studies

-A multicenter, randomized, double-blind, placebo-controlled phase 2 study is initiated to assess the efficacy and safety of 2 oral doses (100 mg and 200 mg) for 4 days in patients with acute unilateral vestibulopathy.
-[Clinicaltrials.gov 2017].
+A multicenter, randomized, double-blind, placebo-controlled phase 2 study has been conducted to assess the efficacy and safety of 2 oral doses (100 mg and 200 mg) for 4 days in patients with acute unilateral vestibulopathy.
+[Clinicaltrials.gov].